Shaifhassan/Capston-Project---RBS/International Master in Tourism and Hospitality Management/6_7_The Business_Operations Workflow.md

 ---

-By following these workflows and processes for app development, maintenance, and support, you can ensure the successful launch, ongoing optimization, and continuous improvement of your app while providing a positive and seamless experience for users.
+By following these workflows and processes for app development, maintenance, and support, you can ensure the successful launch, ongoing optimization, and continuous improvement of our app while providing a positive and seamless experience for users.